scerruti/AoC2022/writeups/Day06.md

     Add the character to the end of the candidate string.
     If the candidate string has reached the target length, The unique sequence has been found!

-#### Error!
-During the write up I realized that if the character appeared in the code twice we could have a logic error.
-We should have removed up to and including the last occurance of the next character.

 ### Here is the code for Part 1
 Initialize some variables, code is the input, we are building sequences in chunk.